 Sample size calculation

-Assuming a 30% recruitment rate, 1600 students will be approached to recruit 480 overall (80 per college across 6 colleges: 3 intervention colleges and 3 control colleges).
+Assuming a 30% recruitment rate14, 1600 students will be approached to recruit 480 overall (80 per college across 6 colleges: 3 intervention colleges and 3 control colleges).
 Estimates of testing uptake at 1 and 4 months (intervention colleges only) will be based on 240 students, and at 7 months will be based on 480 students (all colleges).

-Teare et al. recommend that 60 to 100 subjects are sufficient to estimate an event rate with acceptable precision in a feasibility study12.
+Teare et al. recommend that 60 to 100 subjects are sufficient to estimate an event rate with acceptable precision in a feasibility study15.
 Prevalence of chlamydia/gonorrhoea at baseline will be estimated separately for each of the 6 colleges (80 students per college), and these prevalence figures will be used to inform the intraclass correlation coefficient (ICC), required for the sample size calculation for the main study.
 From our previous research involving 11 colleges, the ICC was estimated to be 0.005 (95% confidence interval -0.013 to 0.026)3.
 Adding data from another 6 colleges will improve the precision of this ICC, reducing the width of the confidence interval by around 20%.

-Assuming 70% followed-up at 7 months, final estimates of chlamydia/gonorrhoea prevalence would be based on 168 students in each of the intervention and control groups.
+Assuming 70% followed-up at 7 months, final estimates of chlamydia/gonorrhoea prevalence would be based on 168 students in each of the intervention and control groups3.
 The study is not powered to find a statistically significant difference in chlamydia/gonorrhoea rates between groups, but may provide useful information on possible effect size to inform future sample size calculations.

 Statistical Analyses